undergroundrap/devbootLLM/README.md

 - AI chat now separates the model's Thinking from the final Answer.
 The Thinking section is styled differently and is collapsible.
 If a model emits <think>…</think> (e.g., DeepSeek R1) or prefixes like "Thinking:"/"Reasoning:", the UI captures it into the collapsible panel while the Answer remains front and center.
 - Lessons receive a quick validation on load (duplicates/missing required fields).
 Any issues are logged to the browser console to help keep tutorials consistent.
+- New: Tag filter and curated Senior Path.
+In the Learning view sidebar you can now:
+  - Filter by Level (All, Fundamentals, Advanced, Senior Path).
+  - Filter by Tag (e.g., Concurrency, I/O, Streams, OOP, Collections, Regex).
+Tags are auto‑derived from lesson content and also shown as chips under the lesson description.
+  - Senior Path is a curated sequence across advanced, real‑world topics.
+Pick it from the Level dropdown for a focused journey to senior proficiency.

+## Adding Lessons (Sequential IDs)

+- IDs are strictly sequential per language to make the path feel like a natural progression from beginner to senior.
+- Get the next ID:

+  node scripts/next-id.mjs public/lessons-java.json
+  node scripts/next-id.mjs public/lessons-python.json

+- After adding/editing lessons, validate the JSON for consistency:

+  node scripts/validate-lessons.mjs

+- Tips for consistency:
+  - Include: id, title, description, initialCode, fullSolution, expectedOutput, tutorial.
+  - Keep the numeric prefix in the title in sync with the id (e.g., "162. …").
+  - Write concise, testable prompts and exact expected outputs.
+  - Tutorials should include a short rationale plus an example code block.

 This project transitions the devbootLLM application from a front-end only simulation to a full-stack application with a local server for executing code.
 This allows users to run actual Java and Python code securely in an isolated environment.